-BELT: A black web belt with subdued black open-faced buckle is worn.
+BELT: A black web belt with subdued black openfaced buckle is worn.
 The basic riggers belt (AKA - BDU belt) may also be worn with the ODU.

 SHIRT: ODU top with sleeves rolled up accordion style, with only the cuff showing or with the sleeve down.
-Tucked or untucked tops are authorized.